ChromeDevTools/devtools-frontend/test/interactions/README.md

 ## Screenshot tests

+> Ensure you are a member of the g/devtools-dev group, otherwise the `update_goldens_v2.py` tool will not work.

 Interaction tests also have the ability to store a screenshot of an element and in future tests ensure that the screenshot has not changed.
 These should be used sparingly - our usage so far has found that you should prefer HTML assertions if possible - but they are useful particularly for `<canvas>` based UI.

 To create a screenshot test, query for an element and call the `assertElementScreenshotUnchanged` function, passing in the element and the file name: